chromaui/chromatic-docs/src/content/guides/globs.md

 ---
 layout: "../../layouts/Layout.astro"
 title: Globs
-description: Learn how to use Storybook parameters to configure Chromatic features at the project, component, and story level
+description: Learn how to use glob patterns with the Chromatic`, including examples of how to exclude specific files or directories from testing.
 sidebar: { order: 9 }
 ---